top of page

 While these statements may seem justified at the time, they often lead to defensiveness or cause others to shut down.
 Gradually, they erode trust and hinder effective collaboration.
 The missing element is emotional ownership.

 Using “I” statements helps you speak honestly without blaming others.
 You shift from attacking or accusing to expressing how an experience affects you personally.
-This kind of communication is powerful, clear, and constructive.
+This kind of communication is robust, transparent, and constructive.

 Instead of: